coloradokim/Front-end-Developer-Interview-Questions/README.md

   * ETag
   * X-Frame-Options
 * What are HTTP actions?
 List all HTTP actions that you know, and explain them.
+  *GET = retrieves information from the source you specifiy (often an API).
+  *POST = sends new information to the source
+  *PUT = updates existing information in the source *DELETE = removes existing information from the source

 #### Coding Questions: